The Presidential Election of 1980 was the 49th presidential election of the United States and would usher in a new era into American politics.

 - Democrats: Jimmy Carter and Vice President Walter Mondale

 Republicans: Ronald Reagan campaigned for increased defense spending, implementation of supply-side economic policies, and a balanced budget.
 His campaign was aided by Democratic dissatisfaction with Carter, the Iran hostage crisis, and a worsening economy at home marked by high unemployment and inflation.

-Democrats: Jimmy Carter tried to paint Reagan as a right-wing extremist that would cut Medicare and Social Security.
-However, he was a lame-duck president as many within the Democratic party did not support him.
+Democrats: Jimmy Carter tried to paint Reagan as a right-wing extremist who would cut Medicare and Social Security.
+However, he was a lame-duck president, as many within the Democratic party did not support him.

 Ronald Reagan won in a landslide.

 Jimmy Carter could not overcome incompetence and a general feeling that he was not up for the job.
 He carried the states of Georgia, West Virginia, Minnesota, and some others, but Ronald Reagan would take most states along with California, Texas, New York, and most of the South.